 Who are the couples on Love Island 2018?

-The first coupling in the villa saw plenty of drama - and that was before Adam Collard even walked in!
+After a recoupling, one islander has become the first to be dumped...

-The first coupling on Love Island has taken place – as has the first massive bombshell.
+The first recoupling on Love Island has taken place – and the first islander has left.

-In the opening episode on Monday 4th June, the initial pairs will be revealed as the girls line up by the pool in the villa and Caroline Flack introduced the boys one by one.
+But who are the couples that are currently sticking it on in the villa and getting grafting?

 - Love Island’s Caroline Flack: “I’m definitely not an expert on love”